home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-card.md

 ## API

-Custom card are defined as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Custom cards are defined as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It's up to you to decide how to render your DOM inside your element.
 You can use Polymer, Angular, Preact or any other popular framework (except for React – [more info on React here](https://custom-elements-everywhere.com/#react)).

 Home Assistant will call `setConfig(config)` when the configuration changes (rare).
 If you throw an exception if the configuration is invalid, Lovelace will render an error card to notify the user.